homayoun-afshari/nesy/README.md

 ## Acknowledgement
 <p align="justify">
  I'd like to express my deepest gratitude to my advisor, <a href="https://www.polito.it/personale?p=lia.morra">Professor Lia Morra</a>, for her continuous guidance, support, and encouragement throughout this research.
-I'm also thankful to the members of her team, especially Ph.D candidate <a hre="https://www.polito.it/personale?p=alessandro.russo">Alessandro Russo</a>, for his valuable feedback.
+I'm also thankful to the members of her team, especially <a href="https://www.polito.it/personale?p=alessandro.russo">Ph.D candidate Alessandro Russo</a>, for his valuable feedback.
 </p>